logo

 I woke up late in the afternoon on the same day.
-It was actually almost evening, and Lara was missing from the room, which was unusual because she would normally wait for me.
+It was actually almost evening, and Lara was missing from the room, which was unusual because she would typically wait for me.
 Anyway, I didn’t care to know where she was, and I got up, took a shower, shaved my beard, put on a new set of dirty clothes—I rotated them to avoid soiling some of them more than the others—and at last, I set on the task of cleaning my weapon.
-You always have to remember to take care of it if you want a reliable gun, and my old iron pal was sincerely touched by my attention.
+You always have to remember to take care of your weapon if you want to rely on it, and my old iron pal was sincerely touched by my attention.
 I felt him shiver in my hand and softly click with pleasure.
-After finishing the task, I patted him friendly on the back and put him in the nightstand drawer to rest because I wasn’t going to need him this evening.
-My intention was to go down to the lobby bar, have a few drinks, and relax.
+After finishing the task, I patted him on the back and put him in the nightstand drawer because I wouldn’t need him for the rest of the day.
+I intended to go to the lobby bar, have a few drinks, and relax.

-I slowly started down the stairs, and while remembering the adventures Lara and I had the previous night, I wondered whether I would meet Sandra at the reception this evening.
-I kind of didn’t want to, because, most probably, she was going to shower me with uncomfortable questions.
-Unfortunately, when I reached the lobby, my “girlfriend” was there, smiling happily at me.
+I slowly started down the stairs, and while remembering the adventures Lara and I had the previous night, I wondered whether I would meet Sandra at the reception.
+I kind of didn’t want to because, most probably, she was going to shower me with uncomfortable questions.
+Unfortunately, when I reached the lobby, my “girlfriend” smiled happily at me.
 She wore a summer ruffle-sleeve mini dress, which hung loosely on her body, its hem ready to fly up with the first puff of wind.
 Her hair was scraped back into a ponytail and had glitter dust in it.
-With all this, the receptionist shone charmingly with a very pleasant girlish vibe.
+With all this, the receptionist shone charmingly with a pleasant, girlish vibe.

 “You look fresh,” she said as she noticed me coming down, “for a man who has pretty wild nights, at least!”

 “Oh, not at all!”
 I tried to dodge her calculated attack with a casual lie.
-“I slept like a rock!
-When I woke up, I was so entangled in bed sheets that I thought I had fallen through the floor right down into the laundry room!”
+“I slept like a rock.
+When I woke up, I was so entangled in bed sheets that I thought I had fallen through the floor all the way down to the laundry room.”

 “Really?
-That’s weird,” Sandra licked her pretty lips with delicate lipstick on.
+That’s weird,” Sandra said, licking her pretty lips with delicate lipstick.
 “Because I think I saw your car following mine early this morning.

 “It’s just impossible!”
 I made an effort to sound convincing.
-“My car has been outside in the parking lot for three days in a row!”
+“My car has been outside in the parking lot for three days now.”

-“Well, maybe I was wrong then,” she agreed reluctantly.
+“Well, maybe I was wrong then,” the receptionist agreed reluctantly.
 “After all, it would be too ridiculous if you had two completely identical Fords, right?”

-“Right!”
-I nodded rather stupidly and asked myself whether she suspected about the stolen car or not.
-“It would be utterly ridiculous, indeed!”
+“Right.”
+I nodded rather stupidly and asked myself whether she suspected anything about the stolen car.
+“It would be utterly ridiculous, indeed.”

-I was worried that she knew our little secrets, but if you think about it, it was actually in the order of things.
+I was worried that she might know our little secret, but if you thought about it, it was actually in the order of things.
 We didn’t really have a very delicate approach to our late-night adventures, and probably even the dead in the cemetery were already aware of what we were doing.
-However, I kept acting dumb and tried to pull a maneuver to change the subject of our conversation.
+However, I kept acting dumb and tried to pull a maneuver and change the subject of our conversation.

-“How’s the little pup, by the way?”
+“How’s the little puppy, by the way?”
 I attempted to smile, but it came out weird and grotesque because I still felt stupid.
 “It looked so sweet last evening!”

 “Oh, you mean Rocky?
 He’s fine.
 He suffers from hemorrhoids, but other than that, he’s just fine!”